2020 FEDERAL POLICY AGENDA

-Biodiesel is the most successful EPA-designated Advanced Biofuel in the U.S, and the first to reach commercial-scale production nationwide.
+Biodiesel is the most successful EPA-designated Advanced Biofuel in the U.S. and the first to reach commercial-scale production nationwide.
 The Biodiesel industry supports over 47,000 jobs nationwide and every 100 million gallons of biodiesel production supports roughly 3200 jobs.
 Biodiesel significantly reduces greenhouse gas emissions as compared to petroleum diesel.
-The biodiesel industry is increasing domestic energy production, diversifying our fuel supplies and expanding domestic refining capacity so that we're not so vulnerable to global oil markets and associated refining bottle necks.
+The biodiesel industry is increasing domestic energy production, diversifying our fuel supplies, and expanding domestic refining capacity so that we're not so vulnerable to global oil markets and associated refining bottle necks.
 We also need to protect the use of Renewable Natural Gas (RNG) in the RFS.
-Depending on the source and the technology used for generation, RNG can be carbon negative.
+Depending on the source and the technology used for generation, Renewable natural gas can be carbon negative.

 We ask that Congress keep the Renewable Fuel Standard as it currently stands.

 NGV PARITY ACT

 Legislation has been introduced that would require the US EPA and the National Highway Traffic Safety Administration to treat Natural Gas Vehicles the same as Electric Vehicles when developing rules regarding CAFÉ standards.

 We ask Congress to support the Natural Gas Vehicle Parity Act but amend the legislation to include all alternative fuels.

 RENEW OR EXTEND TAX CREDITS FOR ALTERNATIVE FUELS